-If the idea of trekking through the airport with your travel gear and baby worries you, you’re not alone.
-Especially if you have more than one baby.
-Flying with car seats and strollers, while safer and ideally easier, makes traveling seem like a hassle.
-We’ve put together a list of expert tips for making your next flight adventure a bit less stressful.
+If the idea of trekking through the airport with your baby, the car seat, and the stroller worries you, then you have come to the right place.
+We’ve put together a list of the best tips for making your next air travel adventure stress-free.

 If you are taking a short flight and still plan to hold your baby during the duration of the flight, you should plan to use the gate check option for your car seat and your stroller rather than the baggage check.